 Then there’s availability.
 Suppressor companies, even the big ones, don’t have the supply chain or manufacturing capacity of big firearm firms.
 So, if you wait to see what happens, you’d better be resigned to wearing hearing protection for at least the next few years.
 This one-on-one interview with SilencerCo CEO Josh Waldron and Donald Trump, Jr. provides some eye-opening numbers and makes it obvious there is going to be a huge gap in supply if the measure passes.
 “It’s going to be like the run on .22LR ammunition,” he said.

 So, if you’re considering buying a suppressor but are holding off until the HPA passes, my advice is to go ahead and buy it.
 We all know Congress isn’t known for it’s speedy consideration of legislation, and there’s no guarantee that it will pass in the near future.
 The current legislation’s wording would also refund your tax-stamp money, so there may never be a better time to buy.

-“Gun owners and sportsmen should be able to enjoy their outdoor heritage with the tools necessary to do so safely,” NRA-ILA Executive Director Chris Cox said.
+NRA-ILA is reminding members and enthusiasts to contact their representatives by phone, writing and e-mail to let them know they need to support the Hearing Protection Act.
+The Trump administration’s overwhelming support has lulled some into a false sense of victory, making action critical.“Gun owners and sportsmen should be able to enjoy their outdoor heritage with the tools necessary to do so safely,” NRA-ILA Executive Director Chris Cox said.
 “This bill makes it easier for them to do that.”